Death of Steve Irwin: Funeral and memorial services

 Family and friends of Irwin held a private funeral service in Caloundra on 9 September 2006.
 Irwin was buried in a private ceremony at Australia Zoo later that same day; the gravesite is inaccessible to zoo visitors.
 Prime Minister Howard and Queensland Premier Beattie had offered to hold a state funeral, but Irwin's family declined the offer; his father said that he would have preferred to be remembered as an "ordinary bloke".

 On 20 September, a public memorial service, introduced by Russell Crowe, was held in Australia Zoo's 5,500-seat Crocoseum; this service was broadcast live throughout Australia, the United States, the United Kingdom, Germany, and Asia, and it is estimated to have been seen by over 300 million viewers worldwide.
 The memorial included remarks by Prime Minister Howard; Irwin's father Bob and daughter Bindi; his best friends and work associates Wes Mannion and John Stainton.
-In addition, pre-taped tributes from celebrities from Australia and abroad were shown throughout the ceremony, which included Hugh Jackman, Cameron Diaz, Justin Timberlake, Kevin Costner, Russell Crowe, David Wenham, Kelly Ripa, and Larry King.
+In addition, pre-taped tributes from celebrities from Australia and abroad were shown throughout the ceremony, which included Hugh Jackman, Cameron Diaz, Justin Timberlake, Kevin Costner, Russell Crowe, David Wenham, Kelly Ripa, Larry King, and Anthony Field.
 Australian music star John Williamson sang "True Blue", which was Irwin's favourite song.
 In a symbolic finish to the service, Irwin's truck was loaded up with gear and driven out of the arena for the last time as Williamson sang.
 As a final tribute, Australia Zoo staff spelled out Irwin's catchphrase "Crikey" in yellow flowers as Irwin's truck was driven from the Crocoseum for the last time to end the service.